minkyu1022/mkkim/output/Minkyu_Kim_CV.md

 ## Korea Advanced Institute of Science and Technology (KAIST), Grant Recipient

-- Inference-Time Scaling of Biomolecular Diffusion Models using Feynman-Kac based Search-Guided Diffusion Samplers
+- Inference-Time Steering of Biomolecular Diffusion Models using Feynman-Kac based Diffusion Samplers

 ## Pohang University of Science and Technology (POSTECH), Research intern